Padraig20/Group-ICA-dHCP/README.md

 ![image](https://github.com/user-attachments/assets/2a69b6fc-5ab5-4a47-8653-b9a30c310ead)

-As we can see, there are unfortunately only 8 and 9 subjects available for gestational ages 36 and 37, respectively.
-In this case, we will use all data available to use for ICA.

 The ids of these subjects may be found in **metadata/healthy_subjects/**.
 Some of these subjects have undergone multiple fMRI sessions - we have chosen to only use one fMRI session per subject for analysis.

-For people with access to the ConnectomeLAB internal server, these files may be downloaded via the **download_healthy_subjects.py** script.
-Please make sure that everything is set up correctly in the ssh config file.

 ### Justification for Q-CHAT Threshold